matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 7. Defects (Furyō)

 Defects are the most visible waste — bugs, outages, regressions, or rework.
-But every defect is a symptom of a deeper process failure—a flaw in testing, a gap in understanding, or a rushed review.
+But every defect is a symptom of a deeper process failure — a flaw in testing, a gap in understanding, or a rushed review.

 The later an error surfaces, the more expensive it becomes.
 Each missed test, unchecked assumption, or rushed review compounds until failure becomes inevitable.